icecube/dnn_reco/docs/source/pages/bootcamp/01_bootcamp_train.rst

 uncertainty estimate.
 The structure of the setting ``model_optimizer_dict`` is a bit complicated, but it is very powerful.
-We can define as many optimizers with as many loss funtions as we like.
+We can define as many optimizers with as many loss functions as we like.
 A few basic loss functions are already implemented in ``dnn_reco.modules.loss``.
 You are free to add your custom loss functions by adding a file/function in